Chemistry at Nanometre Scale (B-KUL-H06A6A)

 Type : Partial or continuous assessment with (final) exam during the examination period

-Description of evaluation : Oral, Report
+Description of evaluation : Written, Report

 Type of questions : Multiple choice, Open questions